 Participants

 Participants were recruited from two separate randomized controlled trials of parenting interventions: (1) the Incredible Years Parents and Babies (IYPB) trial (2013-2015) and (2) the Parent Management Training Oregon (PMTO) trial (2013-2016).
 The IYPB trial was aimed at a universal sample of parents of infants whereas the PMTO trial was aimed at a more clinical group of parents of school-aged children with behaviour problems.
 In both trials, front-line workers were responsible for recruiting parents.
 All parents received a traditional PIS leaflet with information about the study from the front-line worker.
 The information in the leaflets was relatively easy to read and included pictures, names, and contact information of the principal investigator (PI) and a second member of the research team.
 We used relatively similar talking head information videos to support recruitment in both studies and it was voluntary to watch the video.
 The videos were included in the recruitment process for the following reasons: 1) to increase the probability of front workers providing families with the correct information about the trial, and 2) to ensure that families received and understood the information.
 Both mothers and fathers were invited to participate in both trials but in most cases, it was the mother’s email or mobile number that was available.
 As the qualitative study on recruitment was not a part of the original ethics approval, we obtained supplementary ethics approval from the internal review board at SFI – the Danish National Center for Social Research (now VIVE - The Danish Center for Social Science Research).
 Only mothers accepted the invitation to participate in the interviews.
-We conducted the interviews from February to May 2017.
+All interviews were conducted in Danish in the period February to May 2017.

 IYPB trial